jhudsl/tidyversecourse/docs/05-prediction.md

 4) `discrim` has more model options classification
 5) `embed` has extra preprocessing options for categorical predictors
 6) `hardhat` helps you to make new modeling packages
-7) `infer` helps you perform statistical analyses more easily (in the context of this.?)avocado... also update if we talk about infer above
-8) `corrr` has more options for looking at correlation matrices
+7) `corrr` has more options for looking at correlation matrices
-9) `rules` has more model options for prediction rule ensembles
+8) `rules` has more model options for prediction rule ensembles
-10) `text recipes` has extra preprocessing options for using text data
+9) `text recipes` has extra preprocessing options for using text data
-11) `tidypredict` is for running predictions inside SQL databases
+10) `tidypredict` is for running predictions inside SQL databases
-12) `modeldb` is also for working within SQL datbases and it allows for `dplyr` and `tidyeval` use within a database
+11) `modeldb` is also for working within SQL datbases and it allows for `dplyr` and `tidyeval` use within a database
-13) `tidyposterior` compares models using resampling statistics
+12) `tidyposterior` compares models using resampling statistics

-Most of these packges offer advanced modeling options, with the exception of `corrr`.
+Most of these packges offer advanced modeling options.

 ### Example of Continuous Variable Prediction: Linear Regression